davidcaron/pclpy/README.md

 Generated from headers using CppHeaderParser and pybind11.

 __This library is in active development, the api is likely to change.
-The included modules do work, but tests are not complete, and corner cases are still common.__
+The included modules do work, but tests are incomplete, and corner cases are still common.__

 Only Windows and python 3.6 x64 are supported at the moment.